aashiqsworld/GLEAM-Template/README.md

 GLEAM is an augmented reality framework that provides accurate and real-time illumination on mobile devices.
 It currently supports the ARFoundatino plugin for Unity.

-This repo showcases some of the testing code, and will be updateed periodically.
+This repo showcases some of the testing code, and will be updated periodically.